Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 B. Since we had a fill-and-wait septic field, we would have either had to haul our waste water to a dumping station or dump on our land illegally.
 As much as I love greywater systems, they’re hit or miss in our region.
 Sure we could have done a composting toilet with a natural greywater system, but we would have had to fly under the radar (the health department wouldn’t even approve that for our actual house, which was kind of a downer).
 We just weren’t comfortable with trying that.

 C. We would have spent money on our small temporary option that could have been better spent on our forever house.
-We have spent far less in “rent” up to this point than we would have on a tiny house.

 By jumping straight into the big house build, we are able to use the money we currently have coming in for the build and scale back later once we finish it.
 It shortens the process and gives us more options sooner rather than later.
 I’m talking heavy investing, scaling back on work or side hustles, having another kid, etc. Getting it done NOW frees us up LATER.